 As noted above, a lack of generally accepted accounting principles and repeated audit reports listing material weaknesses in internal controls were identified in the Notice to Cure.
-The review team's analysis of the renewal petition indicated that PS7 included the necessary elements describing how audits would be conducted, assurance of generally accepted accounting principles, and the timing of how audit findings/exceptions would be addressed.
-The corrective action plan submitted by SHPS includes several additional steps that appear to bridge the gap between the language in the petition and its implementation.
+The review of the renewal petition did reflect that it included all of the necessary elements describing how audits would be conducted, assurance of generally accepted accounting principles, and the timing of how audit findings/exceptions were to be addressed.
+The corrective action plan includes several additional steps that appear to bridge the gap between the language in the petition and implementation.
 The combination of these steps meets the requirements of this element.